 Madrid stunned me in many ways and the capital city of Spain is beautiful.
 The city has preserved the look and feel of many of its historic neighborhoods and streets; The buildings used different styles that evolved over time: The Metropolis building is built in the French style and the Edificio Grassy is eclectic, while Telefónica Building is art deco, with baroque ornaments.
-The Capitol Building is expressionist, and the Palace of the Press is another example of art deco.
+The Capitol Building is an expressionist, and the Palace of the Press is another example of an art deco.
 The Golden Triangle of Art, located along the Paseo del Prado, comprising three world-class art museums that brought us through an artistic journey from old to new.
-The high-rise buildings, like the Gate of Europe, in La Castellana, created a striking skyline in the modern day.
+The high-rise buildings, like the Gate of Europe, in La Castellana, created a striking skyline in the modern-day.

 We visited Madrid during Easter.
 Beyond the yummylicious food, The Golden Triangle of Art, we stroll through the historic center, soaking in the Spanish royalty, culture, and history.

 Puerta del Sol

 Our journey began in the Puerta del Sol, Gate of the Sun.
 The public square is the focal point, literally – because this is the center of the radial network of Spanish roads.
 Restaurants, cafes, hotels, and souvenir shops are all here, making it one of the best known and busiest districts in the city.
 Among all the plaques, sculptures, landmarks, monuments and signs, the statue of the Bear and the Madroño Tree stands out from the crowd and becomes the heraldic symbol of Madrid.
 Designed by sculptor Antonio Navarro Santafé, the statue represents the main heraldic symbols of the city and of Spain.